 Hathaway, Robert Elijah(born: 1842 - died: 1923)

-This entry was submitted by Yvonne Giles and the information comes from her research.
+This entry was submitted by Yvonne Giles, based on information from her research.

 Lexington City Directories from 1875-1928.